Nuclear Suppliers Group: India

 During a state visit to India in November 2010, U.S. President Barack Obama announced U.S. support for India's participation in the Nuclear Suppliers Group, the Wassenaar Arrangement, the Australia Group and the Missile Technology Control Regime, "in a phased manner," and to encourage the evolution of regime participation criteria to that end, "consistent with maintaining the core principles of these regimes."

-During a visit to India in December 2010, French President Sarkozy also expressed his country's backing for India's inclusion in Nuclear Suppliers Group.
-The United Kingdom has for a long time been a supporter of India's inclusion in the Nuclear Suppliers Group.
-During Republic Day visit of India in January 2015, Obama said that India was ready for NSG membership.
-Russian president Vladimir Putin has also offered unconditional support to India's entry into NSG.

-Switzerland also announced its backing on India's participation in 48 member group on 6 June 2016 during PM Modi's visit to Geneva, President Obama reiterated U.S. support for India's NSG membership on 8 June 2016 during PM Modi's visit to Washington DC.
-Japan has expressed support for India's bid for accession to the NSG.
+During a visit to India in December 2010, French President Sarkozy expressed his country's backing for India's inclusion in the Nuclear Suppliers Group.
+The United Kingdom has for a long time been a supporter of India's inclusion.
+During a Republic Day visit to India in January 2015, Obama said that India was ready for membership.
+Russian president Vladimir Putin has offered unconditional support for India's entry.
+Switzerland announced its backing of India's participation in the group on 6 June 2016 during Prime Minister Narendra Modi's visit to Geneva.
+Obama reiterated U.S. support for India's membership on 8 June 2016 during Modi's visit to Washington DC.
+Japan has expressed support for India's bid for accession.

-However, China is opposing India's accession citing Pakistan's non-admission in the exclusive group.
-Other countries opposing Indian membership of the Nuclear Suppliers Group (NSG) on the basis of NPT non-signatory status of India included New Zealand, Ireland and Austria.
+China is opposing India's accession, citing Pakistan's non-admission to the exclusive group.
+Other countries opposing Indian membership on the basis of the NPT non-signatory status of India included New Zealand, Ireland and Austria.

-In June 2016, India got crucial support from Mexico in its bid to become a participant of the NSG ahead of a plenary meeting of the 48-nation bloc whose members are allowed to trade in and export nuclear technology.
-On 17 June, British Prime Minister David Cameron had assured Prime Minister Narendra Modi of the UK's "firm support" for India's NSG membership bid.
-In an interview on 18 June, Russian President Vladimir Putin said that he was 'positive' about India's entry into NSG.
+In June 2016, India got crucial support from Mexico in its bid to become a participant ahead of a plenary meeting of the 48-nation bloc whose members are allowed to trade in and export nuclear technology.
+On 17 June, British Prime Minister David Cameron had assured Modi of the UK's "firm support" for India's membership bid.
+In an interview on 18 June, Putin said that he was 'positive' about India's entry.
 On 20 June, Canada stated that NSG will be strengthened with India's presence.
-On 22 June France reiterated its support to India, and urged all the other 48 members of the NSG to allow entry for India into the atomic control body.
+On 22 June France reiterated its support to India, and urged all the other 48 members of the NSG to allow entry for India.
 China remains opposed to Indian membership.